JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 - You’re an experienced Julian and are happy to help a less experienced Julian (yours truly) up their game.
 Ideally, you are also curious about Trustworthy AI.
 - You’re new to Julia and open-source development and would like to start your learning journey by contributing to a recent but promising development.
 Ideally you are familiar with machine learning.

-I am still very much at the beginning of my Julia journey, so if you spot any issues or have any suggestions for design improvement, please just open [issue](https://github.com/pat-alt/CounterfactualExplanations.jl/issues) or start a [discussion](https://github.com/pat-alt/CounterfactualExplanations.jl/discussions).
+@pat-alt here: I am still very much at the beginning of my Julia journey, so if you spot any issues or have any suggestions for design improvement, please just open [issue](https://github.com/pat-alt/CounterfactualExplanations.jl/issues) or start a [discussion](https://github.com/pat-alt/CounterfactualExplanations.jl/discussions).
 Our goal is to provide a go-to place for counterfactual explanations in Julia.
-To this end, the following is a non-exhaustive list of exciting feature developments we envision:

-1. Additional counterfactual generators and predictive models.
-2. Additional datasets for testing, evaluation and benchmarking.
-3. Improved preprocessing including native support for categorical features.
-4. Support for regression models.

 For more details on how to contribute see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/contributing/).
 Please follow the [SciML ColPrac guide](https://github.com/SciML/ColPrac).